Quick Stats

 How to Apply

 The Joelson Foundation does not have a public application process.
-The foundation makes contributions exclusively to preselected charitable organizations and explicitly does not accept unsolicited requests for funds.
+The foundation makes contributions exclusively to preselected charitable organisations and explicitly does not accept unsolicited requests for funds.

 Grants are awarded at the discretion of the foundation's board of directors.
 There is no online portal, application form, or formal proposal process available to the general public.